-Sheduled activities for 2014
+Scheduled activities for 2014

-- 1. 2 meetings of the Network Asset Recovery of FATF RRAG. - 2.
-3 Investigation Plans for In Rem forfeiture (Extinción de Dominio) in Colombia, Costa Rica and El Salvador. - 3.
+- 1. 2 meetings of the Network Asset Recovery of FATF RRAG.
+(60 officials, 30 per session, 13 countries and analog networks) - 2.
+3 Investigation Plans for In Rem forfeiture (Extinción de Dominio) in Colombia, Costa Rica and El Salvador.
+(100 officials per country) - 3.
 Legislative support in In Rem forfeiture in El Salvador, Colombia and Costa Rica. - 4.
-Mock Trial in In Rem forfeiture for El Salvador.
+Legislative support in In Rem forfeiture in El Salvador, Colombia and Costa Rica.
+(100 officials)